 You know the feeling.
 You have just completed an on-campus interview with a company with which you are truly impressed.
 You really want to work for this company.
-It's almost like falling in love all over again—well, maybe you don't spend every waking hour thinking of them, but the butterflies in the stomach seem pretty similar.
+It's almost like falling in love all over again—well, maybe you don't spend every waking hour thinking of them, but the butterflies in the stomach part seems pretty similar.

 In job search, as well as romance, you cannot sit by the phone waiting for it to ring.
 You snooze, you lose.

 Just going through the motions of the on-campus interview is not enough to secure the company-site interview.
-And in almost all cases, the company-site interview is the next step toward the eventual prize of the job offer (and meaningful life after college).
+And in almost all cases, the company-site interview is the next step toward the eventual prize of the job offer (and a meaningful new life after college).

-The first and most important step toward securing the company-site interview is to establish continuity at the end of the first interview.
+The first and most important step toward securing the company-site interview is to establish next step continuity at the end of the first interview.
 The typical "Do you have any questions?" should leave you open for two select questions about the company (remember to do your research in advance so that these questions are appropriate and specific to the employer).
 You might even test the waters with a Pride of Ownership Technique question to establish the connection between you and the company.